-View Text Solution 10.
+Watch Video Solution 9.
 Attempt to formulate your 'moral' views on the practice of science.
 Imagine yourself stumbling upon a discovery, which has great academic interest but is certain to have nothing but dangerous consequences for the human society.
 How, if at all, will you resolve your dilemma?

-View Text Solution 11.
-Science, like any knowledge, can be put to good or bad use, depending on the user.
+10. Science, like any knowledge, can be put to good or bad use, depending on the user.
 Given below are some of the applications of science.
-Formulate your views on whether the particular application is good, bad or something that cannot be so clearly categorized: Mass vaccination against small pox to curb and finally eradicate this disease from the population.
-(This has already been successfully done in India). (b) Television for eradication of illiteracy and for mass communication of news and ideas. (c) Prenatal sex determination (d) Computers for increase in work efficiency (e) Putting artificial satellites into orbits around the Earth (f) Development of nuclear weapons (g) Development of new and powerful techniques of chemical and biological warfare).

-- (h) Purification of water for drinking

-- (i) Plastic surgery

-- (f) Cloning
+Formulate your views on whether the particular application is good, bad or something that cannot be so clearly categorised: Mass vaccination against small pox to curb and finally eradicate this disease from the population.
+(This has already been successfully - done in India). - (b) Television for eradication of illiteracy and for mass communication of news and ideas. - (c) Prenatal sex determination - (d) Computers for increase in work efficiency - (e) Putting artificial satellites into orbits around the Earth - (f) Development of nuclear weapons - (g) Development of new and powerful techniques of chemical and biological warfare). - (h) Purification of water for drinking - (i) Plastic surgery - (f) Cloning

-View Text Solution 12.
+Watch Video Solution 11.
 India has had a long and unbroken tradition of great scholarship - in mathematics, astronomy, linguistics, logic and ethics.
 Yet, in parallel with this, several superstitious and obscurantistic attitudes and practices flourished in our society and unfortunately continue even today - among many educated people too.
 How will you use your knowledge of science to develop strategies to counter these attitudes?

-View Text Solution 13.
+Watch Video Solution 12.
 Though the law gives women equal status in India, many people hold unscientific views on a woman's innate nature, capacity and intelligence, and in practice give them a secondary status and role.
 Demolish this view using scientific arguments, and by quoting examples of great women in science and other spheres, and persuade yourself and others that, given equal opportunity, women are on par with men.

-View Text Solution 14.
+Watch Video Solution 13.
 "It is more important to have beauty in the equations of physics than to have them agree with experiments".
 The great British physicist P. A. M. Dirac held this view.
 Criticize this statement.
 Look out for some equations and results in this book which strike you as beautiful.

-View Text Solution 15.
+Watch Video Solution 14.
 Though the statement quoted above may be disputed, most physicists do have a feeling that the great laws of physics are at once simple and beautiful.
 Some of the notable physicists, besides Dirac, who have articulated this feeling, are: Einstein, Bohr, Heisenberg, Chandrasekhar and Feynman.
 You are urged to make special efforts to get access to the general books and writings by these and other great masters of physics.
-(See the Bibliography at the end of this book.)
 Their writings are truly inspiring!

-16. Textbooks on science may give you a wrong impression that studying science is dry and all too serious and that scientists are absentminded introverts who never laugh or grin.
+Watch Video Solution 15.
+Textbooks on science may give you a wrong impression that studying science is dry and all too serious and that scientists are absentminded introverts who never laugh or grin.
 This image of science and scientists is patently false.
 Scientists, like any other group of humans, have their share of humorists, and many have led their lives with a great sense of fun and adventure, even as they seriously pursued their scientific work.
 Two great physicists of this genre are Gamow and Feynman.
 You will enjoy reading their books listed in the Bibliography.